About OER & ZTC

 Quick links for students

-- See a list of MiraCosta classes which are designated as Zero Textbook Cost
+- See a list of MiraCosta classes which are designated as Zero or Low Textbook Cost (ZTC or LTC)

 OER & ZTC: MiraCosta College News & Highlights

 Thursday, Apr.
-19 MiraCosta, Palomar, and CSU-San Marcos will hold a NCHEA dinner event on OER at Palomar College.
-See the flyer for details and RSVP here.
+19 MiraCosta, Palomar, and CSU-San Marcos held a NCHEA dinner event on OER at Palomar College.
+See the flyer for details.

 Weds., Jan.
 17, 2018 MiraCosta held an OER day with Nicole Finkbeiner from OpenStax.
 She met with administrators and interested departments throughout the morning; there was a large lunch event, and additional OER-related workshops in the afternoon.
 See videos from the lunch event including Nicole Finkbeiner's keynote address, a MiraCosta student panel, and a MiraCosta faculty panel.